hirzi/Workshop/README.md

 Alternatively, we can use NGSAdmix (slower)
 Remember the LSB_JOBINDEX goes from 1,2,3,....
 To change, add constant to variable e.g. $((${i}+c))

 	for k in $(seq 1 2); do
 		NGSadmix -likes ${prefix}.beagle.gz -K $((${k}+1)) -P 2 -o ${prefix}_$((${k}+1))
 	done

+Either write R code, or upload R code on Github repo to allow easy execution of Rscript in Docker

 Copy files to/from container (volume) to local filesystem (here we create a temporary container (named temp) with our named volume mounted)